jlucasldm/jlucasldm/README.md

 I’m currently learning about data science, artificial intelligence, and machine learning.
 Also, recently i did a [CG project](https://github.com/jlucasldm/backrooms) that really got me into game development.
 So, to start to learn it, I'm working on a [Doom project](https://github.com/jlucasldm/doom).

-I also LOVE movies.
+I also love movies.
 I try to study it on my own, but I do want to, at some point, join a university to study it academically.

 ### 💻 Some cool projects i made: